La Ronde (play): Theatrical adaptations

-A version of the play appeared on Broadway in New York City in 1998; it was called "The Blue Room" and starred Nicole Kidman.
+A version of the play called The Blue Room appeared on Broadway in New York City in 1998, starring Nicole Kidman.

 Suzanne Bachner created an adaptation examining 21st-century mores, including, straight, gay, and bisexual characters entitled Circle.
 Circle opened its five-month off-Broadway run at The Kraine Theater on February 15, 2002, Horse Trade Theater Group presenting The John Montgomery Theatre Company production.

 A new musical gay version, written by Peter Scott-Presland with music by David Harrod, ran at the Rosemary Branch Theatre in London in March–April 2011.